What is a “Trustee”?

 Often times people name their adult child as the trustee of their trust as well as the beneficiary.
 The Trustee can be anyone: a child, grandchild, cousin, brother, sister, parent, friend, accountant.
 The position should be filed by someone who is trustworthy, among other qualities.

 A Trustee has duties and responsibilities.
 The most important thing to remember about the trustee is that these are not his assets.
 He is simply safeguarding them for others.

 Among other things, the Trustee cannot mix trust assets with his own, use the trust assets for his own benefit (unless of course he is also a beneficiary), must keep accurate records and take care of the assets — whether that is buying insurance, investing in a prudent manner and preserving the assets for the beneficiary, among other things.

-So for example, John wants George to give Anna the house when Anna reaches age 25.
+John wants George to give Anna the house when Anna reaches age 25.
 Anna is 21 at the time of John’s death.
 During the few years that George is in charge, he would have to make sure there is insurance on the home, keep it clean and maintained and preserve the house so he can turn it over to Anna at age 25.
 He may decide to rent it out or the trust may allow Anna to live there, rent free.
 At 25, title to the property will be transferred by George to Anna.

 The trustee doesn’t normally do all this work himself.
 George can delegate some of the duties to others.
 For example, George won’t be mowing the lawn himself on the house, but will rather hire a gardener to do it and pay the gardener’s fees from the trust.
 When the person passes away, George will hire an attorney to help you complete the legal requirements of administering the trust.
 The same goes for hiring a CPA.
 George will not be preparing the tax return himself, but rather hiring a CPA to do it for the trust.